kunigami/kunigami.github.io/blog/_posts/2018-10-01-two-factor-authentication.md

 **Scenario 2: I'm who I claim to be**

-To address the problem of a user losing a password, some websites offers a recovery mechanism, usually by sending a secure email with a link to re-set the password or, in case of email applications like GMail, allowing the secondary authentication method as an alternative to inputing your password.
+To address the problem of a user losing a password, some websites offers a recovery mechanism, usually by sending a secure email with a link to re-set the password or, in case of email applications like GMail, allowing the secondary authentication method as an alternative to inputting your password.

 Websites such as GMail and Github also have a set of auto-generated "master passwords" that you can print and store in a safe place.
 After used, these passwords become invalid.
 This is one of the safest options, but it also requires more effort from the user (printing and making sure they can find the printed document when needed).